TomMcPadden/lookAtMyCode/README.md

-Look At My Code
+Look At My Code(PHP version)

 ============

+Introductory
+=

-A lightweight code box for displaying codes/scripts with a user friendly interface and easy to integrate.
+Look At My Code, a lightweight web application for displaying codes/scripts on websites with a user friendly interface and easy to integrate.

+The objective is to create an application for displaying multiple codes/scripts inside a confined area